 “This study uses a comprehensive standardized approach,” the scientists explained.
 “It integrates visual inspection, electrical testing, electroluminescence imaging and thermal imaging techniques to thoroughly evaluate the functional status of these modules and define the nature and extent of defects that persist after repair.”

 Through the visual inspections, the team found that the modules exhibited optical degradation due to delamination and discoloration of the encapsulant.
-Moreover, she has also established that
+Moreover, she has also established that all 23 PV modules evaluated passed the dry insulation test, while only one passed the wet leakage current test.

 The IV Curve measurements showed that the modules showed no abnormalities, although a power reduction was detected, while electroluminescence (EL) imaging showed that approximately 73% of the panels showed microcracks and darker areas at the edge of the solar cells.